CAE is a Canadian high tech company based out of Montreal, QC

 A New Wave of Undersea Robots

 Of course, not all unmanned systems fly.
-Some take to the water instead.<
+Some take to the water instead.<Consider the case of the hydrogen-powered robotic jellyfish invented by a team at Virginia Tech with funding by the Pentagon.

 The robot gets its juice from the chemical reactions between the oxygen and hydrogen in water and the platinum on bot's surface.
 Heat is then transferred to the robofish's artificial muscles, causing them to move.